-I once heard a geneticist claim that the changes to genes induced by smoking have now been traced forward for 3 generations.
+I once heard a geneticist claim that the changes to genes induced by smoking have been traced forward for three generations.

-So as I approach 60, an auspicious age at which many of my family have died, this NY Times article came as a reminder that some things are simply more powerful than what we eat.
+So as I approach 60, an auspicious age at which many loved ones have died, this NY Times article came as a reminder that some things are simply more powerful than what we eat.

 In North Carolina, where I grew up, tobacco was king.
-Pall Malls on every corner.
-Women with Jackie Kennedy dos riding around in convertibles, scarves and ashes blowing in the wind.
+Pall Malls in every pocket; ladies with Jackie Kennedy dos riding in their convertibles, scarves and ashes blowing in the wind.

-My mom started smoking in adolescence, one of those time periods when genes are particularly susceptible, and died of lung cancer at age 60.
-Her parents smoked and died of cancer around that same magic age.
+My mom started smoking in adolescence, one of those time periods when genes are particularly susceptible.
+She died of lung cancer at age 60.
+Her parents, both smokers, died of cancer around that same magic age.

-I was diagnosed in my late 30s–fortunately, with a slow-growing form of cancer–and a year later, had a child with a broken chromosome.
+I was diagnosed in my late 30s–fortunately, with a slow-growing form of cancer–and a year later, gave birth to a daughter with a broken chromosome.
 She spent the bulk of her second day of life in open heart surgery, her first two months on a respirator.

-As I shuffled back and from the hospital room in which my mom was dying and the intensive care bed where my daughter was struggling to survive, I cringed every time I passed the sign that greeted the ICU entrance: Funded by RJ Reynolds.
+As I shuffled back and from the hospital room in which my mom was dying and the intensive care bed where my Caroline was struggling to survive, I cringed every time I passed the sign that greeted the ICU entrance: funded by RJ Reynolds.

 So I should thank you, Reynolds Tobacco?
 12 years a slave, 3 generations and counting a victim…